mucherino/teaching/HPC/game/README.md

 ## More games!

-In case you'd write new text file containing some other interesting initial states for the torus, please don't hesitate to send them to your teacher, or to add them to the repository via a "push request".
+In case you'd prepare new text files containing some other interesting models (initial states for the torus), please don't hesitate to send them to your teacher, or to directly add them to the repository via a "push request".

 ## Links